How Long Does the Landscape Design/Build Process Take?

 How Long Does it Take to Build a Landscape Design?

 Once you’ve made all the decisions, you are ready to move on to the build phase of your design.
 For you, this should be the easiest phase of the entire process.
-You just sit back and trust your landscape contractor to implement the plan we’ve worked together to create.
+You sit back and trust your landscape contractor to implement the plan we’ve worked together to create.

 Your landscape contractor should take care of applying for permits, arranging inspections and handling most of the technical details for you—they know how to complete the paperwork to get the build pushed through quickly.

 It pays to start early: If you wait too long before requesting a design, or take too long in the decision phase, your landscape construction can be delayed by 4-6 weeks while waiting for crews to complete other installations.
-So, although you contacted Outback for a landscape design in May, you may not be enjoying your new landscape until the fall.
-Either way, we promise to keep the lines of communication open.

-So how long does it take to create a landscape design plan?
-That’s really up to you.
-Our landscape designers have worked with hundreds of homeowners to build new landscapes and build additions on existing properties as well.
-To be sure the installation of your landscape begins on schedule, contact Outback well in advance of our spring install schedule.
+Our landscape designers have worked with hundreds of homeowners to build new landscapes and add additions to existing properties.
+To ensure your landscape installation begins on schedule, contact Outback well before our spring install schedule.

-In the end, you control the factors that can stall the landscape design/build process.
+Ultimately, you control the factors that can stall the landscape design/build process.
 So don’t be afraid to be honest and trust your landscape designer.

-So you just worry about letting us know how you plan to enjoy the space — entertain guests under a pergola, play a game of hoops with the kids, sit quietly by a bubbling pond, or cook for your neighbors in your outdoor kitchen — and we’ll design the right space with all the materials you need.
+So you worry about letting us know how you plan to enjoy the space — entertain guests under a pergola, play a game of hoops with the kids, sit quietly by a bubbling pond, or cook for your neighbors in your outdoor kitchen — and we’ll design the right space with all the materials you need.